cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Statement of "Intent"

 The player states the intent of his character.
-This statement has to be within reason depending on human capabilities, description of equipment or any additional specialities that might apply.
+This statement has to be within reason depending on human capabilities, description of equipment, or any additional specialities that might apply.

 ### Setting of "Spotlight Stakes"